Burdun/3DMP/Homework/Homework#3/README.md

    - 1 queen;
    - 1 king.
 3. Use the SVG sketch to revolve the pieces:
    - You need to take care when designing the knight.
 Only the base should be revolved.
-Find another solution for the horse part e.g: extrusion, fillet, etc.;
+Find another solution for the horse part e.g: extrusion, fillet etc.;
    - When designing the bishop, revolve the part that doesn’t have the slit and then add the slit.

 | <img src="https://github.com/Burdun/3DMP/blob/main/readme_images/Fig%233.1.png" width=150 title="Fig. 3.1 - Recap: How to revolve"> |